telerik/blazor-docs/getting-started/server-blazor.md

 ## Step 3 - Add a Telerik Component to a View

-The final step is to actually use a component on a view and run it in the browser.
+The final step is to use a component in a view and run it in the browser.
 For example:

 1. **Add** a **Button** component to the `~/Components/Pages/Index.razor` view:
 @[template](/_contentTemplates/common/get-started.md#add-component-sample)